BraviNoname/Bravi/BossDisplayFixes/README.md

 - Extra Kutaka's spell bg appears the same way as in stage 3.

-- Spellcard portraits of all bosses but Keiki's and Saki's have been sized down so that they don't look too big, and Keiki's has its position of halt changed during its animation, to make it more centered.
+- Spellcard portraits of all bosses but Keiki's and Saki's have been sized down so that they don't look too big, and Keiki's has its position of halt changed during its animation, to make it slightly more centered.

 - Keiki's spellcard background appears with a fade-in effect instead of instantaneously.